ahmadmayahi/mayahi.net/README.md

 A minimalistic markdown blog written in Python Flask.

+This blog is especially created for developers who like to run their markdown blog.

 Features:
-* Very lightweight and fast.
+* Very lightweight and fast mark.
 * YAML based configurations.
 * Supports checksum, so, it doesn't convert the posts if no changes were made.
 * Supports markdown fenced-code and tables.